sara-sabr/ITStrategy/_pages/en/ma-business-case.md

 A detailed performance measurement plan will be developed during the planning and design phase of the pilot and the KPIs will be refined at that time (as such they may change from the ones mentioned above).

 If deemed to be successful at the end of year 1, the pilot would move from beta/alpha to a full product/service.
-With proven succes, a central agency may be interested in taking this on and this service could be expanded to other departments.
+With proven success, a central agency may be interested in taking this on and this service could be expanded to other departments.

 ## Risks